This post is also available in: French

 It is located at Heraklion city centre and is considered one of the most important museums in Greece.
 It houses artefacts from the Neolithic period to the Roman times.
 At the museum, you will see many findings from the archaeological sites of Phaistos and Knossos.
 It is one of the most interesting and beautiful museums I have seen and totally worth a visit.

-There is also a combined ticket that is valid for the Archaeological Site of Knossos: Full: 10.00 € Reduced: 5.00 €
+There is also a combined ticket that is valid for the Archaeological Site of Knossos: Full: 15.00 € Reduced: 8.00 € and is valid for 3 days.

 The Koules fortress is the symbol of Heraklion and it dominates the entrance of the Venetian port.
 A walk at the promenade that leads to the fortress is one of the most scenic walks at the town of Heraklion.
 Opposite the port you will see the old shipyards where the ships were repaired.